Customizing the Boot Process¶

 live-grub-stick

-Tells a live ISO image the directory which contains the live OS root directory.
-Defaults to
+Specifies a directory that contains the live OS root directory.
+Default is

 LiveOS